 of many other big-ticket items) is the use of minimum advertised prices,

 or MAP.
-Designed to boost profits for large retailers by squelching price
+Designed to boost profits for both manufacturers and large retailers

-competition, these policies require retailers to advertise product prices
+by squelching price competition, these policies require retailers to advertise

-at or above preset minimums.
-Because of MAP, you wont obtain the best
+product prices at or above preset minimums.
+Because of MAP, you wont obtain

-prices on most major brands of appliances from sales circulars and websites.
+the best prices on most major brands of appliances from sales circulars

 But MAP policies dont apply to prices quoted to customers in person, over